ontodev/droid/README.md

 DROID is in early development and is designed to work on Unix (Linux, macOS) systems.

+## GitHub environment variables

+For OAuth2 integration to work properly, DROID assumes that the following environment variables have been set:
+- GITHUB_CLIENT_ID
+- GITHUB_CLIENT_SECRET

+These should match the client id and secret of your GitHub OAuth2 app.

 ## Configuration file

 DROID assumes that a file called 'config.edn' exists in DROID's root directory with the following contents: